AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/building-person-scoring-model.md

   * Determine which demographics and behavioral activities should only score once (i.e. Industry) and which should score every time a prospect qualifies (i.e. Attended a webinar).
 This ensures potential contacts triggered by the data value change are relevant for sales.
   * Make sure your choices are mutually exclusive.
   * Make your updates in both flow steps so the Person Score is updated in an identical way to the Demographic Score.
 That way, the Person Score stays in line with the combination of behavior score and demographic score.
-* Test the Smart Campaign once you’ve finished building your program.
-For example, go to your demo form, fill it out with a test email, and check your test person’s score in [Marketo Engage database](https://experienceleague.adobe.com/en/docs/marketo/using/getting-started-with-marketo/quick-wins/simple-scoring#step-view-the-person-info){target="_blank}.
+* Test the Smart Campaign once you've finished building your program.
+For example, go to your demo form, fill it out with a test email, and check your test person's score in [Marketo Engage database](https://experienceleague.adobe.com/en/docs/marketo/using/getting-started-with-marketo/quick-wins/simple-scoring#step-view-the-person-info){target="_blank}.
-* After you build your model, consider setting up an alert to go out to sales once the person’s score has reached your sales handoff threshold.
+* After you build your model, consider setting up an alert to go out to sales once the person's score has reached your sales handoff threshold.
 Learn more about setting up an alert with this [tutorial](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/send-alert){target="_blank}.

 ### Authors